-Save Save Save!
+1. Save Save Save!

 This is a no-brainer!
 If you save and encourage your family to save, then there will be more money to enjoy when you really need it.
-Saving certainly is easier said than done as things break, bills have to be paid and 'rainy days' often come around, but as one well known supermarket brand says, “every little helps."
-Popping a little bit of money away every week or month soon adds up and could make a huge difference when it comes to retirement.
+We know that saving certainly is easier said than done.
+After all, things break, bills have to be paid and 'rainy days' often come around sooner than we expect.
+Nevertheless, as one well-known supermarket brand says, "Every little helps."
+Popping a little bit of money away every week or month will quickly add up and make a huge difference when it comes to retirement.

 - Budget - Make sure you're aware of upcoming costs.
 If you know what you need to spend, you'll know what's left to save and this will make budgeting much easier.